gertscha/dotfiles/README.md

 The Wayland Compositor.
 This is my second DE free setup.
 Niri is great for big multitasking on a desktop.
 Its scrolling tiling works very well with my workflows.
 Unlike something like Sway which is great for a laptop but I don't want to use on my desktop.
+Currently I am using Niri on my Laptop as well.

 ### Setup
 See the [Getting Started](https://yalter.github.io/niri/Getting-Started.html) and note the "Important Software" section in particular.

-I am using Niri on top of Fedora Workstation (Gnome) (its a good idea to have a fallback DE on the system).
-So here is how I did it for my system:
+I am using Niri on top of Fedora Workstation (Gnome) and on Debian (Gnome) (its a good idea to have a fallback DE on the system).
+Installing on Debian requires several packages to be built from source (`fuzzel`, etc).

+Once everything is installed load the `niri-base` and `niri-desktop` stow packages.

+So here is how I setup for my Fedora system (I also have a setup script although I don't use it that often).
 #### TLDR (Fedora):
 ```
 dnf install niri waybar swaybg fuzzel swayidle wlogout wlsunset wayland-devel